rticommunity/rtiacademy/chat_app/connector/python/README.md

 # Prerequisites

-- Python interpreter
+- Python interpreter (see RTI Connector Supported Platforms https://community.rti.com/static/documentation/connector/1.1.0/api/python/release_notes.html)
-- RTI Connext 6.1.0
+- RTI Connector for Python

-- RTI Connector
+You can find how to install RTI Connector on https://community.rti.com/static/documentation/connector/1.1.0/api/python/getting_started.html#installing-rti-connector-for-python

 # How to use it